moderneus/OpenGL/README.md

 - Then we should move a default constructor into private section, then delete the copy constructor and assignment operator.
 - Next, we need a static *getInstance()* method that creates the instance and return the point to it or returns point to already created instance.
 - And last, we must free memory and make instance nullptr again in destructor.
 - Why we should use the Singleton design pattern?
-Because we need to have only ONE Renderer, only ONE Logger, otherwise the methods may get mixed up and conflict with each other.
+Because we need to have only *ONE* Renderer, only *ONE* Logger, only *ONE* instance, otherwise the methods may get mixed up and conflict with each other.

 # Singleton implementation.

-- Unique.hpp
+- **Unique.hpp**

 ```
 #pragma once